-Clearly there remains more to do to deliver our vision of achieving the lowest rate of vehicle theft in the developed world.
+The nation's theft total of 52,850 represents a return to 2013 levels after a period of volatility in some jurisdictions over the past two years.
+While this is a welcomed result, there clearly remains more to do to deliver our vision of achieving the lowest rate of vehicle theft in the developed world.

 The NMVTRC's annual strategic reviews with stakeholders have been central to our development of a 'shared vision' of Australia's vehicle theft reform priorities.
-The 2017 StratPlan Consultations once again provided key stakeholders with an opportunity to help refine the NMVTRC's forward strategy and priorities for 2017/18 and beyond.
+The 2018 StratPlan Consultations once again provided key stakeholders with an opportunity to help refine the NMVTRC's forward strategy and priorities for 2018/19 and beyond.